SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 - **Facebook** - Mark Zuckerberg began programming in middle school, going on to build an intelligent music player, Synapse, that AOL and Microsoft offered up to $1 million to buy, while still in high school.[^2] At Harvard, Zuckerberg established a reputation for building popular social tools for his peers, including Facemash, the traffic from which crashed Harvard's servers and the security breaches involved in which nearly got him expelled.

 - **Amazon** - Jeff Bezos entered Princeton intending to study physics, intent on becoming a theoretical physicist or space entrepreneur, and exited an electrical engineering and computer science major, graduating near the top of his class.
-During his 8 year career on Wall Street, Bezos rose to become D. E. Shaw's youngest ever vice president.
+During his 8 year career on Wall Street, Bezos rose to become the then two-year-old hedge fund D. E. Shaw's youngest vice president.

 - **Microsoft** - Bill Gates...